 - Once its cooled, drain the water.
 Now turn on some music and peel the skin off each tomato 🙂

 - Now, place each peeled tomato into the sterilized jar.
 Half-way in, add a few slices of lemon and rosemary.
 Then add the rest of the tomatoes and top-it off with the remaining lemon slice and rosemary.
+Fill the jar with maesil.
 Close the lid.

 - Place in the refrigerator and allow it to ferment for 2 days.
 Serve chilled - bon appetit!